 Helsinki may seem like a small city but it’s full of surprises.
-There are a number of things to do in, and around Helsinki.
-In this blog post we have highlighted our list of top things to do in Helsinki during winter or summer.
-The list is a mix of day trips and attractions located in the heart of town, and should enable you to experience the best of what Helsinki has to offer.
+There are several things to do in and around the city.
+In this blog post, we have highlighted our list of top things to do in Helsinki during winter or summer.
+The list is a mix of day trips and attractions in the heart of town and should enable you to experience the best of what Helsinki offers.

 Getting around in Helsinki

-It’s easy to get around Helsinki by foot or by tram.
+It’s easy to get around Helsinki on foot or by tram.
 It’s always a good idea to stay in the heart of the city (close to the central train station).
-We stayed at Hotel Indigo, which was a few metres away from the tram stop.
+We stayed at Hotel Indigo, a few metres away from the tram stop.
 The tram is well connected to many of the attractions such as the Market Square and the Uspenski Cathedral.

 1. Visit Helsinki Cathedral and Senate Square

 The Helsinki Cathedral stands in the middle of Senate Square and is probably one of the most photographed buildings in Finland.
-If you are visiting in the month of December, try the Christmas goodies which are sold at the numerous pop-up stalls at Senate Square.
+If you are visiting in December, try the Christmas goodies which are sold at the numerous pop-up stalls at Senate Square.

 2. Visit the Suomenlinna Sea Fortress

-The Suomenlinna Sea Fortress (entry included in The Helsinki Card) is, in our opinion, Helsinki’s top tourist attraction.
+The Suomenlinna Sea Fortress is, in our opinion, Helsinki’s top tourist attraction.
 Founded in 1748 on a cluster of islands off the coast of Helsinki, it was added to the UNESCO list of World Heritage sites in 1991.
 The island is not only convenient to get to from Helsinki but also easily accessible by foot with quite a few things to do.